srsholmes/london-transport-app/README.md

 - Do the tests pass (presumably the feature would not be merged if tests fail / app would not be released).
 - Update screenshots.
 - Changelog of features / bug fixes.
+- A whole load of others I have forgotton (it's a painful process).